firoorg/cpuminer-xzc/README.md

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 !!!
-THIS IS A HACKED VERSION TO SUPPORT ZCOIN (XZC)'s Lyra2Z algo ! !!!
+THIS IS A HACKED VERSION TO SUPPORT ZCOIN (XZC)'s Lyra2Z algo !
+ONLY USE WITH ZCOIN AFTER BLOCK 20500 !!

 Use -a lyra2z for XZC mining on pools like on https://xzc.suprnova.cc or solomining.